msrivani/coding_interview/README.md

 #Can you optimize your model to account for the metamorphosis from caterpillar to Butterfky

 Created a new class ButterflyStages(extends Animal).
 This is inherited by  Butterfly class and Cterpillar class.
 These classes implement Fly and Wlak Behaviors Respectively.

+#E-commit
+Created a new package count.
+Here the animal class is an abstract class with abstract methods fly(), swing(), sing(), swim().
+All the animals Extend the Animal class.
+Each Animal overrides these 4 methods , which return a boolean value.
+The boolean value indicates whether the animal can  fly(), swing(), sing() or swim().
+COuntAnimals class has an Animal array.
+There are counters for each behavior.
+This gets incremented depending on the animal's behavior.